DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2019-11-05-2019-11-05What-is-BERT-latest-Google-update.md

 ---
 post_title: 'Meet BERT: Google''s Biggest SEO Update in 5 Years'
-date: 2019-11-05 19:45:00 +0000
+date: '2019-11-05 19:45:00 +0000'
 post_author: Ryan Metcalf
 tags:
   - Strategy
   - Website
   - Healthcare-Marketing
+post_intro: >-
-post_intro: Google is rolling out what it says is the biggest step forward for search in the past 5 years, and one of the biggest steps forward in the history of Search altogether.
+  Google is rolling out what it says is the biggest step forward for search in the past 5 years, and one of the biggest steps forward in the history of Search altogether.
-post_image: "/uploads/google-algorithm-letter-1465907220.jpg"
+post_image: /uploads/google-algorithm-letter-1465907220.jpg
+post_highlight: >-
-post_highlight: Google is rolling out what it says is the biggest step forward for search in the past 5 years, and one of the biggest steps forward in the history of Search altogether.
+  Google is rolling out what it says is the biggest step forward for search in the past 5 years, and one of the biggest steps forward in the history of Search altogether.
 post_type:
   - blog
 product:
   - search amplifier
+_template: post_template
 ---

 ![](/uploads/unnamed (2).png)**(No, not this Bert)**

 Over the course of 2019, Google has been very busy with multiple algorithm updates and last week contained the biggest news in the landscape in the past 5 years.
 Specifically, BERT will impact one in 10 searches (10%) in the U.S. for English related searches with future plans to expand it across the entire search landscape.